Trading strategies

 You can find more information on the options contract in the product overview, by selecting the three lines in the top-left of the order ticket and choosing ‘Product Overview’ from the list, or by selecting an options contract in the options chain.

-An order for an over-the-counter (OTC) options contract is always ‘immediate or cancel’ (IOC).
+An options order with us is always ‘immediate or cancel’ (IOC).
 This means that the order will either be filled immediately (either fully or partially) or cancelled.
 If a partial fill occurs, then a partial cancellation of the unfilled portion of the order will occur.

 Expanding the order book will show how many units are available at each price level.